suntochukwu/tab_assesment/README.md

 2- Search for all txs of the account_id and return a formatted json of 'settled','refunded', 'chargeback' and 'balance' details for ALL currencies the acccount has transacted with.

+# Testing using postman

+Upon starting the server in the terminal will be a line:

+INFO: Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)

+Open postman and paste in the http string after starting the uvicorn server

+* According to the line above the port is:  http://127.0.0.1:8000

+Remember it's a GET request ie .get('/') should be used in Postman.

+In Postman enter the port and as params: key: 'account_id' and the value: '1234' and press send to get a response.

+# Assumptions

+Assumption is that the json data types are consistently is str data type that can be converted to float().
+If this is not the case the endpoint with return a 505 error.

+# Considerations

+- I have used the float data type instead of int as I assume that is more appropriate for currency transactions.

+- My script lists ALL the currencies the account transacts in, not just eur and gbp.

+- The file retrieves all names/accounts associated with the account_id but only shows the first.

-#Error cases
+# Error cases

-The endpoint returns an error 404-NOT FOUND if there is no account found
+- The endpoint returns an error 404-NOT FOUND if there is no account found

-The endpoint returns an error 505-SERVER ERROR if there is an error in the calculations i.e irregular formating in the tx.json etc
+- The endpoint returns an error 505-SERVER ERROR if there is an error in the calculations i.e irregular formating in the tx.json etc

 #TESTING